-Breast pumping is not easy – here is a list of all the breast pumping tips a mother could use!
+Breast pumping is not always easy, but it’s doable – here is a list of all the breast pumping tips a mother could use!

 Pumping is hard work.